-When you have a cosigner on an auto loan, your lender will use his credit information instead of yours when calculating your rate.
-Depending on your cosigner’s credit score and credit history, you may get a better rate than you would on your own.
-That said, in order to use your cosigner’s creditworthiness to lower your auto loan rate, your cosigner must be willing to sign a contract to pay the loan in the event that you default on your payments.
-Since the loan is essentially guaranteed by your cosigner, the lender will also use his income statements and other personal information to approve the loan and set the rate.
+When you have a co-signer on an auto loan, your lender will use his credit information instead of yours when calculating your rate.
+Depending on your co-signer’s credit score and credit history, you may get a better rate than you would on your own.
+That said, in order to use your co-signer’s creditworthiness to lower your auto loan rate, your co-signer must be willing to sign a contract to pay the loan in the event that you default on your payments.
+Since the loan is essentially guaranteed by your co-signer, the lender will also use their income statements and other personal information to approve the loan and set the rate.

 Your Down Payment and Loan Term

-While your cosigner’s creditworthiness will play a big role in calculating your auto loan rate, you can still affect the rate with the size of your down payment.
+While your co-signer’s creditworthiness will play a big role in calculating your auto loan rate, you can still affect the rate with the size of your down payment.
 Typically, auto loan interest rates are lower if you have a larger down payment, and vice versa.
-This is because the higher your down payment, the lower the risk for the lender.
+This is because the higher your down payment amount is, the lower the risk for the lender.
 Your loan term will also affect your down payment.
 If you choose a three-year term over a five-year term, for example, you will likely get a better rate.

-Once you’ve received an auto loan with a cosigner, you can begin building or improving your credit score by making your loan payments on time, along with any other installment loans or payments.
+Once you’ve received an auto loan with a co-signer, you can begin building or improving your credit score by making your loan payments on time, along with any other installment loans or payments.
 As your credit improves, you may want to consider refinancing your auto loan.
-While your credit will not be considered if you have a cosigner on the loan, you may be able to refinance the loan without your cosigner to relieve her of her contractual obligation.
+While your credit will not be considered if you have a co-signer on the loan, you may be able to refinance the loan without your co-signer to relieve them of their contractual obligation.
 Since your loan principle will also be lower, you may receive a better rate.